microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Update-MgIdentityGovernanceAccessReviewHistoryDefinitionInstance.md

 `BODYPARAMETER <IMicrosoftGraphAccessReviewHistoryInstance>`: accessReviewHistoryInstance
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[DownloadUri <String>]`: Uri which can be used to retrieve review history data.
+  - `[DownloadUri <String>]`: Uri that can be used to retrieve review history data.
 This URI will be active for 24 hours after being generated.
 Required.
   - `[ExpirationDateTime <DateTime?>]`: Timestamp when this instance and associated data expires and the history is deleted.
 Required.
-  - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected.
-This will be set after this instance's status is set to done.
+  - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected and is set after this instance's status is set to done.
 Required.
-  - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: Timestamp, reviews ending on or before this date will be included in the fetched history data.
+  - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: Timestamp reviews ending on or before this date will be included in the fetched history data.
-  - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: Timestamp, reviews starting on or after this date will be included in the fetched history data.
+  - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: Timestamp reviews starting on or after this date will be included in the fetched history data.
   - `[RunDateTime <DateTime?>]`: Timestamp when the instance's history data is scheduled to be generated.
   - `[Status <String>]`: accessReviewHistoryStatus